apache/mxnet/docs/faq/distributed_training.md

 - `dist_async_device` : The analogue of `dist_sync_device` but in asynchronous mode.

-#### Distribution of parameter arrays
-Each server doesn't necessarily store all the parameter arrays.
-Arrays are distributed across different servers.
-The decision of which server stores a particular array is made at random.
-The worker processes are unaware of this distribution because kvstore ensures that when a particular key is being pulled, this request is sent to the server which has the corresponding value.
-If the value of some key is very large, it may be sharded across different servers.
-Again, this is handled internally, so that the worker does not have to do anything differently.
-The threshold for this sharding can be controlled with the environment variable `MXNET_KVSTORE_BIGARRAY_BOUND`.
-See [environment variables](#environment-variables) for more details.

-#### Gradient compression
+### Gradient Compression
-When communication cost is expensive, and the ratio of computation time to communication time is low, communication can become a bottleneck.
+When communication is expensive, and the ratio of computation time to communication time is low, communication can become a bottleneck.
 In such cases, gradient compression can be used to reduce the cost of communication, thereby speeding up training.
 Refer [Gradient compression](https://mxnet.incubator.apache.org/versions/master/how_to/gradient_compression.html) for more details.

 Note: For small models when the cost of computation is much lower than cost of communication, distributed training might actually be slower than training on a single machine because of the overhead of communication and synchronization.

-## How to start distributed training?
+## How to Start Distributed Training?
 MXNet provides a script tools/launch.py to make it easy to launch a distributed training job.
 This supports various types of cluster resource managers like `ssh`, `mpirun`, `yarn` and `sge`.
 If you already have one of these clusters setup, you can skip the next section on setting up a cluster.
 If you want to use a type of cluster not mentioned above, skip ahead to Manually launching jobs section.

-### Setting up the cluster
+### Setting up the Cluster
 An easy way to set up a cluster of EC2 instances for distributed deep learning is by using the [AWS CloudFormation template](https://github.com/awslabs/deeplearning-cfn).
 If you can not use the above, this section will help you manually set up a cluster of instances to enable you to use `ssh` for launching a distributed training job.
-Let us denote one machine as the `master` of the cluster, through which we will launch and monitor the distributed training on all machines.
+Let us denote one machine as the `master` of the cluster through which we will launch and monitor the distributed training on all machines.

 If the machines in your cluster are a part of a cloud computing platform like AWS EC2, then your instances should be using key-based authentication already.
 Ensure that you create all instances using the same key, say `mxnet-key` and in the same security group.